A simple complaint to the right person gets Olathe teen a trip to Australia

 "My name is Grace Riek," began the email, "and I wish to provide a recommendation for Canva program capabilities."

-Morgan and her fellow newspaper staff write their stories in a shared Google Document.
+Grace and her fellow newspaper staff write their stories in a shared Google Document.
 Their teacher approves the stories.
 Then each student is responsible for using Canva to put in their article, and do the story's layout.
 The problem was that only one student was allowed to be in Canva at a time.

 Grace sat at her home computer to demonstrate.
 "It will say at the top if someone else is working on this, you can't work on it," she said.
 "So it's really frustrating that we can't work on it all together."